 Various characters throughout the canon refer to areas of the Multi-Verse in which "the Mage Wars never stopped", and it is hinted that Fate and his empire may be only one of dozens like it, in such places.
 However, victory over Samuel Fate appears to be the one thing necessary to secure the continued existence of the world as we know it.

 Samuel Fate's orgin may be shrouded in deep antiquity.
 He commands a vast empire in a region beyond the Known Worlds, and seems to have even been unconnected with the Eladamri and the Roads War.
-While his age is unknown, his region likely became seperated from the known worlds during the Mythical Age at the Breaking of the World.
+While his age is unknown, his region likely became separated from the known worlds during the Mythical Age at the Breaking of the World.

 The exact size of Fate's empire is not given, but it is generally indicated to be vast.
 He is able to conquer the entirety of the known worlds within the span of a few human generations (a remarkable feat, considering that without GATE travel it would take at least that long just to move from one side to the other).